Last Christmas(2016), the news broke my heart. The very next day, WHAM! did I play. (Playing)

 I was watching the news on Christmas Day 2016, when I saw something that would change my world: "Musician George Michael has died at age 53. " I went numb.
 Was this a joke?
-After checking other sources, it was not a joke...My first music crush was gone.
+After checking other sources, it was not a joke...My first music crush was gone."OH GEORGE, NO!!!!"

 I have loved this man's music literally ALL my life: I first heard him before I went to preschool in 1984.
 I first fell in love with him when I heard "Everything She Wants" on the radio.
 I was obsessed with that song.
 Every time I hear that song on the radio, I get choked up.

-In 1991, my then-babysitter knew how much I liked George, and she bought me two notebooks, one of which is on this page.
+In 1991, my then-babysitter knew how much I liked George, and she bought me two notebooks, which are on this page.